jorifahad/TASK1-Mechanical-Engineer/README.md

    - Utilized to create the curved, smooth shape of the cup.
 3. **Shell**:
    - Applied to hollow the interior and maintain realistic wall thickness.

 ---

-### **Measurement Tools**
-**Ruler:** Used for measuring the general dimensions of the screwdriver, such as the length of the handle and shaft.
-**Digital Caliper:** Ensured precise measurements for the thickness of the handle grooves and the diameter of the screwdriver tip.

----